yasirkula/UnityNativeGallery/README.md

 `bool NativeGallery.CanOpenSettings()`: on iOS versions prior to 8.0, opening settings from within app is not possible and in this case, this function returns *false*.
 Otherwise, it returns *true*.

 ### D. Utility Functions
-`NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath )`: returns an *ImageProperties* instance that holds the width, height and mime type information of an image file without creating a *Texture2D* object.
+`NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath )`: returns an *ImageProperties* instance that holds the width, height, mime type and EXIF orientation information of an image file without creating a *Texture2D* object.
 Mime type will be *null*, if it can't be determined

+`Texture2D LoadImageAtPath( string imagePath, int maxSize = -1, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false )`: creates a Texture2D from the specified image file in correct orientation and returns it.
+Returns *null*, if something goes wrong.
+- **maxSize** determines the maximum size of the returned Texture2D in pixels.
+Larger textures will be down-scaled.
+If untouched, its value will be set to *SystemInfo.maxTextureSize*.
+It is recommended to set its value for better performance
+- **markTextureNonReadable** marks the generated texture as non-readable for better memory usage.
+If you plan to modify the texture later (e.g. *GetPixels*/*SetPixels*), set its value to *false*
+- **generateMipmaps** determines whether texture should have mipmaps or not
+- **linearColorSpace** determines whether texture should be in linear color space or sRGB color space

 ## Example Code
 The following code has three functions: